Need to talk? Call 1800 882 436.

 • confirm if you are pregnant with one baby or multiple babies

-• your baby is born prematurely
+• check that your baby is growing as expected

 Why might I need a dating scan?